kimvandenhouten/PyJobShopSTNUs/README.md

 * the virtual environment is activated

 ## CSTNU tool
-The STNU-based algorithms make use of the Java CSTNU Tool by Robert Posenato[^1].
+The STNU-based algorithms make use of the Java CSTNU Tool by Roberto Posenato[^1].
 Our Python repository already includes a JAR file for running the CSTNU-Tool, so no further action is needed.

 [^1]: **Posenato, R. (2022)**. *CSTNU Tool: A Java library for checking temporal networks.* SoftwareX, 17, 100905. [http://dx.doi.org/10.1016/j.softx.2021.100905]